uppsala-university/uu-integration-biztalk/INT0017.Usmr.Events/Src/Files/Readme.txt

 Bindings

 INT0017.DEV.Bindings.xml    Bindings for DEV.
-The job that produces the output file is set to run very often.
+Dev bindings produces file between 05.00 - 06.00.
-                            PROD bindings will have to set this job to run once a day.
+                            PROD bindings will have to set this job to run once a day.Time depends on vhen Medlos expects to get the file.
+See info for receive ports INT0017.ReceiveUsmrSdEvents  & INT0017.getPolledData.

 Needed Changes in bindings for test & prod:
 Password, username and databseserver needs to be set for